NeuralVFX/self-attention-gan/README.md

 # self-attention-gan
 Pytorch implementation of Self Attention Gan based on [Self-Attention Generative Adversarial Networks](https://arxiv.org/pdf/1805.08318.pdf)

-`THIS IS STILL IN PROGRESS, BUILDING UP THE MODEL SLOWLY TO GET AN UNDERSTANDING OF THE PAPER` This is an attempt to build a SaGan, a Gan which used spectral norm and attention layers in both the discriminator and generator.
+`THIS IS STILL IN PROGRESS, NOT READY TO CLONE`

+This is an attempt to build a SaGan, a Gan which used spectral norm and attention layers in both the discriminator and generator.